Brownie-like chocolate cookies with shiny crunchy tops and chewy fudgy centers. A must have recipe for chocolate lovers.

 - Upload the post, upload photos.
 Review it.

-So why am I telling you all of this?
-Well… although this week was crazy and intense, I wanted to keep the promise I made to myself to post every week.
-When I finally sat down to write, I found myself having a total recipe development block.
-I had a hard time coming up with a new recipe since I was distracted by other things.
+This week I had a hard time coming up with a new recipe since I was distracted by other things.
 So instead of sharing with you one of my originals, I decided to bake a classic.
-A recipe I know and trust.
-These chocolate cookies by Martha Stewart are exactly that.
+A recipe I know and trust, and these chocolate cookies by Martha Stewart are exactly that.

 The cookies are almost like a brownie because they are soft, fudgy and chewy.
 The chocolate is the main ingredient here, so basically nothing can go wrong.